abhishekarya1/DSA-2k23/arrays.md

 - `O(n)` time, `O(1)` space approaches
 	- multiply with `-1` (works only with +ve elements)
- 	- swapping (simulate 1-based indexing for ease) **Find All Numbers Disappeared in an Array**: uses all the same approaches as above - [link](https://leetcode.com/problems/find-all-numbers-disappeared-in-an-array/)
+ 	- swapping (simulate 1-based indexing for ease) **Find All Numbers Disappeared in an Array**: [link](https://leetcode.com/problems/find-all-numbers-disappeared-in-an-array/)
+- brute-force with linear search (quadratic)
+- sort and brute-force but use binary search (nlogn + nlogn)
+- typical hashmap approach
+- optimal - mark with negative approach; same as above ques
+- optimal - swap approach; same as above ques